microsoft/entref-spring-boot/README.md

 This project provides a reference implementation for of Java-based microservices with REST APIs that read and write data stored in Azure Cosmos DB.
 The services are hosted in containers running in Azure App Service for Containers, (FUTURE: with Azure Redis providing caching).
 HA/DR is provided by hosting the microservices in multiple regions, as well as CosmosDB's native geo-redundancy.
 Traffic Manager is used to route traffic based on geo-proximity, and Application Gateway provides path-based routing, service authentication and DDoS protection.

-Cosmos DB is configured to use the NoSQL MongoDB API.
+Cosmos DB is configured to use the NoSQL DocumentDB API.

 In order to demonstrate Cosmos DB performance with large amounts of data, the project imports historical movie data from [IMDb](https://www.imdb.com/interfaces/).
 See (https://datasets.imdbws.com/).
 The datasets include 8.9 million people, 5.3 million movies and 30 million relationships between them.